 Fudgy Almond Butter Brownies

 The base of these fudgy brownies is smooth almond butter.
 I like the roasted unsalted from Trader Joe’s or Whole Food’s.
 Almond flour and a flax or chia egg provide the structure.
-For an extra chocolate flavor, the recipe calls for both cacao powder and chocolate chips which create surprise chocolate pools with every bite.
-These brownies are naturally sweetened with coconut sugar.
+For an extra chocolate flavor, the recipe calls for both cacao powder and melted chocolate chips which create a deep chocolate flavor in every bite.
+These chewy vegan brownies are naturally sweetened with coconut sugar.
 Mind you, coconut sugar is still sugar, but it does have a slightly lower glycemic index and give baked goods a subtle caramel flavor.
-I hope you love these brownies as much as I do.
+I hope you love these fudgy almond butter brownies as much as I do.
 I can’t wait to hear what you think!

 Nourished by Nutrition Facts: